apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 database, and its asynchronous API and search indexes provide performance benefits.

-IndexedDB is supported by the underlying WebView on all platforms, with known limitations on web browser and Windows.
+IndexedDB is supported by the underlying WebView on all platforms, with known limitations on the following platforms:

+- browser
+- Windows

 ### Web browser limitations